yvt/Stella2/tcw3/src/lib.md

 `uicore` is by no means meant to be a complete widget toolkit by itself.
 The appearance of views is not defined at all by `uicore`.
-Also, `uicore` doesn't completely abstract `pal`, so widgets and applications occasionally have to use `pal` directly.
+Also, `uicore` doesn't completely hide `pal`, so TCW3 widgets and applications occasionally have to use `pal` directly.

 **[`tcw3::ui`]** is an assortment of libraries built on top of `uicore`.